gediminasz/easy-deploy-demo/README.md

 This set up covers the following:

-- Docker
-- Configuration as code
+- Configuration as code using Docker Compose
-- Persistence (SQLite)
+- Persistence using SQLite
-- Automatic HTTPS
-- Static files
+- Static files serving using uWSGI
+- Automatic HTTPS using Traefik

 Prerequisites: